-- We will guide you through the entire asbestos testing process
+- QET will guide you through the entire asbestos testing process

 Give us a call if you need a consultation or advice.

-A clearance inspection is usually done after asbestos abatement work to ensure that it completed as per requirements.
-Here is how we conduct the inspection
+A final visual and air clearance inspection is usually done after all of the necessary asbestos abatement work has been completed, this is done to ensure that it completed as per requirements.
+Here is how we would conduct the inspection;

 - If further work is required, we will provide appropriate suggestions

 - Finally, we will give you a formal report of clearance certifying that asbestos abatement work was successfully completed

 Behind the scenes: the process of mold testing If you have recently noticed green patches on your walls or ceilings and want to know if it’s mold, there is an easy way to identify it.
 Although there are many mold testing kits available in the markets these days, the...read more

 Mold vs. Mildew: how to distinguish one from the other Both mold and mildew are types of fungi and share some basic characteristics.
 However, there are some distinctive differences between them due to their appearances and effects on human health.
 Mold is...read more

 Lead paint chips - How to remove this unwanted guest from your home Lead is a toxic substance which is present abundantly in our environment.
 Due to its stabilizing properties, lead is mixed with a number of products used in our households such as paint,...read more